HTRDR-PLANETS(1) | General Commands Manual | HTRDR-PLANETS(1) |

 verbose.

-format.
-This section describes the nature and arrangement of image data
+type of calculation invoked.
+This section describes the nature and layout of

 XYZ image